-One of the most popular agile methodologies in use today.
-Scrum is a lightweight software development methodology that focuses on having small time-boxed sprints of new functionality that are incorporated into an integrated product baseline.
+One of the most popular agile methodologies in use today, Scrum is a lightweight software development methodology that focuses on having small time-boxed sprints of new functionality that are incorporated into an integrated product baseline.
 Scrum places an emphasis on transparent customer interaction, feedback and adjustments rather than documentation and prediction.

-With scrum projects, the requirements for the project do not have to be codified up-front, instead they are prioritized and scheduled for each sprint.
-The requirements are composed of ‘user stories’ that can be scheduled into a particular release and sprint:
+With Scrum projects, the requirements for the project do not have to be codified up-front, instead they are prioritized and scheduled for each sprint.
+The requirements are composed of user stories that can be scheduled into a particular release and sprint:

 Because of this, project managers should choose elements of the Scrum project management methodology and other methods/tools together for the specific project.
 Since Scrum is a more defined project management methodology in terms of tools and processes, it is often easier to adopt from day one with less initial invention and customization.

 Traditionally projects are delivered in a series of phases that are based on increasing levels of certainty around the system being built: